 One of seven teardrops that together form the "Table of Tears."
+Photo Donna Fado Ivery

-Fado Ivery, it would be made of glass.
+If there's an icon representing the storied life of visual artist Donna Fado Ivery, it would be made of glass.

-In 1994, the former United Methodist minister was seated with her family in front of a 200-pound window affording a spectacular deaf, African Americans, those with view of Lake Tahoe.
-Ivery and her husband, Hubert, were treating his handed, women, and to excuse havparents, visiting from the deep South, to a \$5.99 prime rib dinner and their first-ever sighting of snow.
+In 1994, the former United Methodist minister was seated with her family in front of a 200-pound window affording a spectacular view of Lake Tahoe.
+Ivery and her husband, Hubert, were treating his parents, visiting from the deep South, to a \$5.99 prime rib dinner and their first-ever sighting of snow.
 Their two children, Aisha and Imani, both under the age of five, were at the table, where water glasses had been filled while they prepared to order.